Winter 2025 Course Registration

 The average adult will spend about 600 hours each year dreaming and have more than 100,000 dreams over a typical lifetime.
 We will spend 25 years of our lives sleeping.
 Have you ever wondered how consciousness changes while we sleep and dream?
 Why do some people dream in colour while others dream in black and white?
 How do hypnosis and medication and drugs alter consciousness?
 This course will familiarize students with some of the main issues in consciousness.
 Topics covered will include daydreaming, sleep, dreams, psychedelics, hypnosis, trance and meditation, and death.
 This is a theory-and research-based course into the world of consciousness, including various theories such as clinical and cognition.

-SOCI-1008-40 Sociology of Deviance *THIS COURSE IS FULL*
+PSYC-1123-40 Art of Intelligence THIS COURSE IS FULL

-SOCI-1073-40 Building Sustainable Societies
+SOCI-1073-40 or 41 Building Sustainable Societies

 The world's population has recently surpassed seven billion, and communities worldwide are facing numerous social, environmental, and economic problems.
 While gloomy headlines dominate environmental news, there are solutions.
 Building sustainable societies looks at current problems like urban sprawl, pollution, climate change, and suggests ways to reverse unsustainable trends.
 From growing food and gardens to developing more efficient transportation, to reducing waste and developing green buildings, sustainable societies move beyond diagnosing the problems to finding solutions.
 A key part of the course is to give students the insight and confidence to encourage sustainability in their own lives and communities.

-SOCI-1083-40 Women & Violence *THIS COURSE IS FULL*
+SOCI-1083-40 Women & Violence

 Women and Violence will explore the understandings, forms and impacts of violence against women in a Canadian context.
 This course will provide an overview of both the theory and practice of anti-violence work and the controversies and debates - among both scholars and practitioners - that continue to surround this issue.
 Some of the themes covered in this course include: prevalence, forms, and understandings of violence against women; the intersectionality of gender, race, class and sexuality; the role of media; masculinities and violence; and politico-legal and socio-cultural approaches to address violence against women.

-SOCI-1093-40 or 41 Homicide
+SOCI-1093-40 Homicide

 This 'Homicide' course will provide students with definitions of homicide and theoretical explanations from both the sociological and criminological traditions.
 Homicide can be described as the killing of one person by another.
 Society generally describes this act as murder.
 Homicide rates in Canada are reasonably low; however, certain individuals and groups are disproportionately at risk for this violent event.
 Through a criminology lens, this course aims to understand the relationship between social factors and crime.
 It combines theoretical perspectives with case studies to uncover who is at risk of being a homicide victim and how their life chances are impacted by social structures and inequality.
 Throughout the course, we will critically examine concepts including stereotypes, discrimination, rehabilitation, restorative, and social justice.

-SOSC-1012-41 Discovering the Social Sciences
+SOSC-1012-40 or 41 Discovering the Social Sciences

 This course connects the exciting world of social science to our everyday experiences.
 By highlighting discipline-specific tools and concepts used by anthropologists, psychologists, and sociologists, students gain insight into how people function and how relationships develop between individuals, society, and the global world.
 Discussions focus on current and controversial topics that deal with individual, social, and global concerns, allowing us to understand the origins and consequences for some of life's most pressing issues.
 This interdisciplinary approach leads to a better understanding of social science and gives students the foundation for future learning in all areas of study.

-WRIT-1030-41/42 Reason & Writing
+WRIT-1030-40 or 41 Reason & Writing

 This course introduces students to essential principles of reading, writing, and reasoning at the postsecondary level.
 Students will identify, summarize, analyze, and evaluate multiple short readings and write persuasive response essays to develop their vocabulary, comprehension, grammar, and critical thinking.